isabelc/crucible/README.md

 Crucible
 ========

-Crucible is currently under construction.
-Soon, this will be a starter theme built on an efficient, albeit custom, framework.
+Crucible is currently under construction and not ready for public use.
+Soon, this will be a starter theme built on a custom, yet very efficient, framework.

-Come back soon.

 Provisional Notes
 -----------------